kevinjalbert/kevinjalbert.github.io/source/articles/2017-01-31-simplify-the-styles-drop-the-distractions.md

 1. Styles are **implicitly determined** by the creator
 2. Styles are **explicitly established** upfront by the creator or collaborators

 Even if the project starts with an implicit determined style, the end goal is to make it explicit.
 The more people that contribute to a project, the more chance their coding styles will conflict.
-Also, your personal coding style evolves over time and it is likely that styles within a project will _drift_, even with a single contributer.
+Also, your personal coding style evolves over time and it is likely that styles within a project will _drift_, even with a single contributor.

 To reduce wasted time dealing with style issues, just explicitly set a style for your project.